+What do learners need to learn?
+The types of testing methods.
+The differences between the types of testing methods.
 The capabilities and limitations of different techniques across different composite materials manufacture and processing contexts.
 How destructive testing methods are used to help understand how a material or component will perform and behave under stress.
 The non-destructive testing methods commonly used in composites manufacturing to analyse the properties of a component or material and establish, without damaging the component or material.
 Typical applications for a range of destructive and non-destructive testing methods.

-The limitations of each of the destructive and non-destructive testing methods.
+The limitations of each of the destructive and non-destructive testing methods influence materials selection for production.

+1.23 Recording quality processes in composites manufacturing.

-The reasons for recording performance data from the tests and how this will influence materials selection for production.
+The reasons for recording performance data from the tests and how this will